 based on Bolutek BK3231 pin

-Within Arduino IDE was chosen COM-port of the attached to the PC USB-TTL (RS-232) adapter, that one was noted above.
-Then was opened Port Monitor, the 9600 baud and Both NL&CR options was chosen.
+Within the Arduino IDE was chosen the COM-port of the attached to the PC USB-TTL (RS-232) adapter, that one was noted above.
+Then a Port Monitor was opened, the 9600 baud and Both NL&CR options were chosen.

 Then next AT-commands were sended to the Bolutek BK3231 module via Arduino IDE Port Monitor:

 |AT-command was sended||What the mean the AT-command and how must be modified|